Models of interacting bosons with exact ground states: a unified approach

 for far-separated clusters - i.e., the ground states in question almost always exhibit off-diagonal long-range order (ODLRO), so these are generalized BEC states.

-Note also that there is no need, anywhere in the above construction, to stick with clusters with a given character or number of operators, $L$.
-It is perfectly possible for $\hat{H}$ to simultaneously contain different types of terms hopping different numbers of bosons.

 {\bf Dynamical density fluctuations:} Besides the ground states, the dynamics of the density fluctuations can also be inferred.
-For concreteness, in this and the next section, we will consider the case of translationally invariant and inversion symmetric systems on regular lattices so that the excitations can be assigned a Bloch wave vector, $\bm{q}$.
+For concreteness, in this and the next section, we will consider the case of inversion symmetric systems on simple periodic lattices so that a single Bloch wave vector, $\bm{q}$, can label the density mode fluctuation.
+The density operator at momentum $\bm{q}$,